Quickshell

 1. Components can be defined implicitly, meaning we can remove the component wrapping the window and place the window directly into the delegate property.

-2. The Variants.delegate property is a Default Property, which means we can skip the delegate: part of the assignment.
-We’re already using ShellRoot’s default property to store our Variants, Process, and Timer components among other things.
+2. The Go to Variants.delegate property is a Default Property, which means we can skip the delegate: part of the assignment.
+We’re already using the default property of ShellRoot to store our Variants, Process, and Timer components among other things.

-3. The ShellRoot dosen’t actually need an id property to talk about the time property, as it is the outermost object in the file which has special scoping rules.
+3. The ShellRoot doesn’t actually need an id property to talk about the time property, as it is the outermost object in the file which has special scoping rules.

 This is what our shell looks like with the above (optional) cleanup: